Assessing pasture diet quality (NIRS)

 Getting dung samples analysed

-Désirée Jackson, formerly Queensland Government.
+Written by Désirée Jackson, formerly Queensland Government.